Center of Academic Excellence

-Because of our commitment to Cybersecurity and Information Assurance, PCC is designated by the National Security Agency and Department of Homeland Security as a Center for Academic Excellence in Cyber Defense: 2 Year Education.
+Because of our commitment to Cybersecurity, PCC has been designated by the National Security Agency and Department of Homeland Security as a Center of Academic Excellence in Cyber Defense (CAE-CD).

 Welcome to PCC’s Cybersecurity Center!
 At this site you can find information on PCC’s academic cybersecurity programs, housed in the Computer Information Systems department, as well as cybersecurity news and activities, both internal and external to PCC.

-- Marc Goodman and Dan Dougherty, CIS Department Chairs
+- Marc Goodman and Rocco Charamella, CIS Department Chairs

 About the program